netlify/headlesscms.org/site/content/projects/datocms.md

 repo: datocms
 homepage: https://www.datocms.com/
 opensource: "No"
-supportedgenerators: Middleman, Jekyll, Hugo, Metalsmith
+supportedgenerators:
+  - Middleman
+  - Jekyll
+  - Hugo
+  - Metalsmith
 description: DatoCMS is a fully customizable administrative area for your static websites.
 Use your favorite website generator, let your clients publish new content independently, host the site anywhere you like.
 ---
 ## DatoCMS